When I started travel blogging, I knew it’d be hard. But I had no idea about the emotional stress it would give me. It’s depressing AF!!

 According to Michael Palin, “Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.”
 It’s so incredibly true.
-This past year, with the start of my blog, I’ve committed more than ever to travel the world.
+Since the start of my blog, I’ve committed more than ever to travel the world.
 But like any junkie can tell you, it’s never enough.

 Now, more than ever, I long to be in faraway places.
 Even while I’m on trips!
 I know that sounds ridiculous.
 I should be grateful while I’m on trips and focused on the present.
 And yet, when I stop to check my various social media accounts during any brief availability of Wifi, I think “Wow, look at that place!
 I wish I was there!
 I’m so jealous!”
 I’m a part of so many travel communities online, that all I see are gorgeous places and the people traveling to them.